lexisvar/iloqi_mobile/README.md

 ### Configuration

-The app is configured to connect to the Eloqi API at `http://localhost:8000`.
+The app is configured to connect to the iloqi API at `http://localhost:8000`.
 To change this:

 1. Update the base URL in `lib/core/di/injection_container.dart`
 2. Update the base URL in API service files in `lib/core/services/`

 ## API Integration

-The app integrates with the comprehensive Eloqi REST API:
+The app integrates with the comprehensive iloqi REST API:

 - **Authentication**: JWT tokens with refresh mechanism
 - **Voice Analysis**: Multi-provider ML analysis pipeline